AlexsLemonade/git-code-review-live-demo/README.md

 * _Require a pull request before merging_
   * The nested item _Require approvals_
 * _Do not allow bypassing the above settings_

+### Create a fork

+The individual leading the live demonstration teaching stacking and forks should have a fork created before the workshop starts.
+Optionally, the fork can be cloned, or this can be shown during the workshop.

 ### Filing live demo issues

 * The [github action](.github/workflows/file-live-demo-issues.yml) can be manually triggered to file issues.